-A note taker is a student who is enrolled at SCC and volunteers to share their notes with another student who is in the same class and is registered with the Accessibility Services Office.
+A note taker is a student who is enrolled at SCC and volunteers to share their notes with another student who is in the same class and is registered with Disability Support Services (DSS).

 Note takers are provided with NCR (2-part) paper, which duplicates their notes.
 Note takers may also use designated copy machines if using their own notebooks.
 Another option is to use their laptop (if permitted by instructor) and e-mail the notes to the student.